Punjab's greatest gift to the world

 Chandigarh is a concept-based modern city, the capital of two north Indian states, Haryana and Punjab.
 History's a bit hard to come by here, so you won't find little anecdotes dating back to Sir Whatzisname's favourite delicacy or how Lady C lent her name to a sweet.
 What you will find, however, are the urban version of Punjab's greatest gift to the world, the dhaba.
 They were born as roadside shacks along highways, pitstops for hungry truck-drivers and travellers.
 Over time, though, they have moved into cities in and around Punjab - and some of the best are right here in Chandigarh.

-A caveat before you step in: Dhabas are basic eateries, with rudimentary hygiene, simple seating, boisterous atmospheres, plenty of warmth and some of the hottest, freshest food you'll find in India.
+A caveat before you step in: dhabas are basic eateries, with rudimentary hygiene, simple seating, a boisterous atmosphere, plenty of warmth and some of the hottest, freshest food you'll find in India.
 Don't expect five-star service or air-conditioning or even alcohol.
 No dhaba serves bad food, but do watch out for generous quantities of oil in the dishes.
 (A simple trick is to tilt the plate and drain out any fat that floats on the surface.
 You'll attract a few strange looks, but your tummy will thank you for it.)
 And don't miss the fennel seeds-and-sugar combination that ends every dhaba meal: The digestive will help the food go down easier.

 Must-have Any of the wide range of chicken dishes.

-Must-have Almost any of the chicken dishes.
+Must-have: Any of the wide range of chicken dishes.

 Pal Dhaba, Sector 28 The expansive space of the dhaba ensures you a seat here, but the hygiene factor may be found wanting.
 On the other hand, while the mostly male clientele may make women feel slightly awkward at other dhabas, that is not the case here: Pal Dhaba is popular among locals for "family outings".
 Also, unusually, its vegetarian food range is as much in demand as its meat dishes.